 Thank you for joining our webinar on May 20, 2015.
-Please scroll down to access the slides and recording.
+You can access the slides here and view the recording here.

 Elder Abuse: Raising Awareness and Impact on Health